kikidebruijne/j21-project/resume.md

 3. Copy pasted the schools into a new sheet and deleted all years but 2021-2022 and 2022-23 from the sheet.
 4. Then, to calculate how much percent the costs of attendance cover the median annual household income for 2021-22, I filtered out the year 2021-22 and copy special pasted it into a new spreadsheet, where I also added a new column with the median household income of the year 2021:
     - ![Image 8-7-23 at 10 29 PM](https://github.com/kikidebruijne/j21-project/assets/140004293/941e999b-82e8-474d-969c-b698b7e458d0)
-5. Finally, I created a formula to calculate how much percent the costs of attendance, both out-state and in-state: =(C2/E2) and selected the percentage icon to convert the numbers into percentages.
+5. Finally, I created a formula to calculate how much percent the costs of attendance, both Out-of-State and in-state: =(C2/E2) and selected the percentage icon to convert the numbers into percentages.

 ## Sourcing

-### Potential Interview Contacts
+### Potential Interview Contacts:

 1. **Lillian Kimbell**
     - _Contact information: phone number: 818-248-2925_